ds2/terraform-modules/README.md

 ## Release

 Simply apply a tag in the format "vMYVERSION".
-Examples:
+Semantic versioning.

-* v1.2.3
+You can do so by running:

-* v0.3.10
+    git tag -sva v0.3.10

-etc. Semantic versioning.
+    git push origin v0.3.10